How does the body react to CBD?

 Your ECS is made up of two main receptors CB1 and CB2.
 CB1 receptors are usually found in the brain and nervous system whereas CB2 receptors are mostly in the immune system.
 CBD attaches to the receptors like a lock and key to start certain processes.

 Through this interaction, your bodily functions can be keep functioning at a top level.
 After taking CBD for a while you may notice CBD’s balancing effects positively impact you.

 The natural plant proteins and essential healthy fatty acids benefit you in general.
-Regardless of your age, CBD has dozens of wellness benefits.
 Many of us realise the important of “balance” in our daily lives.
 Balancing work and play is a critical part of our physical and mental health.
-Using CBD as a daily supplement is a great way to support your bodies Endocannabinoid system and keep it in balance so why not use it as a preventative!

 What you won’t experience from taking CBD